FailAcademy/learning/wdp-vancouver/_lessons/week-01/03b-cli-git.md

 - Use the Git CLI to perform common Git tasks.
 - Explore GitHub and the Git workflows we'll be using for the remainder of the course.
 - Create a Git repo locally, commit code, and push the code to remote repo on GitHub.
-- Deploy a website on GitHub Pages using a `gh-pages` branch.

 ---